The Complexity of Language

 Nope.
 Research has also found the involvement of the right hemisphere in language.
 Originally thought to be only controlled by the left hemisphere, the right hemisphere is active in comprehending emotion and attitudes conveyed within language.
 Right hemisphere damage can cause someone not to understand when someone tells a joke, or if someone non-verbally communicates amusement of something said.
 In this sense, the right hemisphere is responsible for comprehension of idiomatic/non-literal spoken and written language.

-Language is a complex brain function that many people take for granted.
+Communication is a complex brain function that many people take for granted.
 Numerous different parts of the brain are required to communicate.
 While language comprehension is different from language communication, damage to one area of the brain may impact the interplay of comprehension and communication.
 Without this advanced cognitive skill, we would not have the ability to explain and express complex ideas and information.
-Language is a skill that we often take for granted.
+Communication is a skill that we often take for granted.
 Thankfully there are 3 different type of therapists who work with people who have suffered language loss.